Tax Office FAQ

 Computers are useful in the assessment process.
 Assessors are trained to look for relationships between property characteristics and market value.
 By coding these characteristics and studying sales prices, assessors can estimate value by developing formulas and models.
 Computers are much faster and are capable of advanced analysis in this area.
 But despite these capabilities, common sense and assessor judgment are always required to verify assessments.
 Assessors most familiar with the neighborhoods and properties review all assessments.

 It is desirable for the assessor to see the inside and outside of every property, to make a proper inspection.
 The law requires that the property be valued from actual view or the best information available.
-The assessor’s office keeps records of every property within its jurisdiction.
+The Tax Office keeps records of every property within its jurisdiction.
 If the assessor cannot view the property from the inside, the assessment will be reviewed based upon existing data.

 General economic conditions such as interest rates, inflation rates, supply and demand, and changes in tax laws, will influence the value of real estate.
 As property values change in the market place, those changes must be reflected on the assessment role.
 These changes will only be reflected during a revaluation year.